Icon Button

 The icon button actually supports multiple icons, though there is often little point to that except for instances where we want an icon button to convey a dropdown action.

-icon to imply you can choose from a variety of download options.
+In this example, we add a ChevronDown icon to imply you can choose from a variety of download options.

 If you want to combine a promoted action with alternative actions, use a Button Group.